Munanom/Ml_VertabrateDTree/README.md

-# Ml_VertabrateDTree

-# Decision Tree Computation for Animal Classification
+# Vertebrate Classification with Decision Trees
-This repository features a Jupyter notebook demonstrating the application of decision tree algorithms to an animal classification assignment.
-The notebook covers:

-Decision Trees in Machine Learning: A common supervised learning technique used to model and predict outcomes based on input data.
-The decision tree structure resembles a tree, with internal nodes testing attributes, branches representing attribute values, and leaf nodes indicating conclusions or predictions.
+# Project Overview

-Animal Classification: Using a decision tree to classify animals into mammals and non-mammals based on various features.
+This project uses a decision tree classifier to categorize animals into mammals and non-mammals based on various attributes.

-# Files
+Files
-animal_classification.ipynb: Jupyter notebook with code for implementing and visualizing the decision tree model.
+vertebrate_classification.ipynb: Jupyter notebook with code for data preprocessing, model training, and evaluation.
 Dataset

-The dataset includes information about various animals with attributes such as whether they are warm-blooded, give birth, or are aquatic creatures.
-The goal is to classify them into two categories: mammals and non-mammals.
+# A CSV file with columns:

+Name
+Warm-blooded
+Gives Birth
+Aquatic Creature
+Aerial Creature
+Has Legs
+Hibernates
+Class
-# Installation
+Installation
-Ensure you have Python and the following packages:

-pandas
-scikit-learn
-pydotplus
-matplotlib
-Install the packages with:
+Install the required Python packages:

 bash
 Copy code
 pip install pandas scikit-learn pydotplus matplotlib Usage
-Load and preprocess the dataset.
+Load the dataset and preprocess it.
-Train a decision tree classifier.
+Train the decision tree model.
 Visualize the decision tree.
-Evaluate the model's accuracy.
+Evaluate the model's accuracy on test data.
 Results
-The decision tree model is evaluated based on its accuracy in classifying test data.
+The decision tree model achieved 75% accuracy on test data.